Hiviexd/MVTaikoChecks/README.md

 ## Contributing

-If you're only here to download the plugin, you can stop reading now.
 If you're here to contribute, please open an issue to discuss your idea before you start working on it.

 ### Special thanks